Professor Poopsnagle's Steam Zeppelin: Part 1: The Stranger Arrives

 Dr. Jose Calandre Garcia had been working on the theory of Mega- steam when he lost contact with his old friend Professor Poopsnagle.
 Determined to continue the work that Poopsnagle had originally begun, Garcia traveled to Australia in a hot air balloon in search of his old friend.
-Unbeknown to him, however, the wicked Count Sator had discovered his plan and sent his henchman Murk to shoot down the hot air balloon.
+Unbeknown to him, however, the evil, wealthy tycoon Count Sator had discovered his plan and sent his henchman Murk to shoot down the hot air balloon.
 Murk shot down the balloon, but the old doctor survived the crash and was rescued by some young children from a holiday camp in Secret Valley.
 When they heard the doctor's story of why he had come to Australia, they decided to help him in his quest to find the 6 minerals of Megasteam.

 The only contact with Poopsnagle that remained was a telephone number.
 When Garcia called the number, he got a message machine.
 He left a message for his old friend to contact him at the Secret Valley holiday camp.
 Instead of Poopsnagle, Garcia was surprised when a young boy of 12 years old turned up instead.
-It was none other than Poopsnagle's grandson.
+It was none other than Poopsnagle's grandson, Peter.
 Together they resolved to build a flying bus which was originally designed by Professor Poopsnagle to help them in their search for the minerals.